DelineTu/Hybrid-Quantum-Nonlinear-Photonic-Systems/README.md

 recognition task, validating end-to-end trainable nonlinear optics.

 **Part III** addresses **state-dependent dynamic control in precision photonic systems, using microwave-to-optical (M2O) transduction** as a case study.
 I diagnosed repeated **Pound Drever Hall (PDH)** lock-unlock failures in **multi-cavity filter** chains as control-path mismatches.
-I combined hardware and software, enabling robust, repeatable dynamic pump filtering.
+I combined **hardware and software co-design**, enabling robust, repeatable dynamic pump filtering.
 This capability is essential for future single-photon-level quantum transduction.

 Each part is self-contained and can be read independently.